 etcd in Production

-Dedicated SSDs: etcd needs fast, consistent disk I/O. Don’t share disks with other workloads.
+1. Dedicated SSDs: etcd wants fast, consistent disk I/O. Don’t share spindles with other workloads.

-Separate network: If possible, put etcd traffic on a dedicated network to avoid contention.
+4. Separate network: where possible, put etcd peer traffic on its own network to dodge contention.

-etcd is simple in concept but critical in execution.
-It’s the foundation everything else builds on.
-When etcd is healthy, Kubernetes is healthy.
-When etcd struggles, everything struggles.
+etcd is simple in concept and unforgiving in execution.
+It is the foundation everything else builds on, so when etcd is healthy Kubernetes is healthy, and when etcd struggles the whole cluster struggles with it.

 etcd is the source of truth.
 Everything else in Kubernetes is derived state.
 Protect your source of truth.